jonabc/channels/README.md

    - This function is only called for the first value debounced for each unique key, i.e. if a value is read from the input channel with the same `Key()` as an existing delayed value, the delay from the previously seen value is maintained
 3. `Reduce(T) T` combines the value with another value.
 As duplicate values are seen (as determined by comparisons of `Key()`), they will be continuously reduced to a single value which will be returned after the debounce period for that value has elapsed.

-The channel returned by DebounceCustom has the same capacity as the input channel.
+The channel returned by DebounceCustom is unbuffered by default.
 When the input channel is closed, any remaining values being delayed/debounced will be flushed to the output channel and the output channel will be closed.

 DebounceCustom also returns a function which returns the number of debounced values that are currently being delayed.